 Opioid Use Disorder (OUD) is defined as a chronic, relapsing brain disease characterized by compulsive drug seeking and use despite adverse consequences.
 It is considered a brain disease, because it involves functional changes to brain circuits involved in reward, stress, self-control, and decision-making and those changes may last a long time after a person has stopped using drugs.

-Opioid use disorder is a significant public health crisis in America today.1
+Opioid overdose and misuse are a significant public health crisis in the U.S. today.1

-Each day in the US, 128 people die from opioid-related causes.3
+Each day in the US, 137 people die from opioid-related overdoses.3*

-More than 67,000 Americans died from drug overdoses in 2018, most involving an opioid like fentanyl, heroin or oxycodone.3
+More than 50,000 Americans died from opioid overdoses in 2019, most involving an illicit opioid like fentanyl or heroin.3*

-The true cost of the opioid drug epidemic in 2015 was $504 billion, or roughly half a trillion dollars, according to the U.S. Council of Economic Advisers.4
+The true cost of the opioid drug epidemic in 2015 was $504 billion according to the U.S. Council of Economic Advisers.4

 2 Centers for Disease Control and Prevention, National Center for Health Statistics.
 Underlying Cause of Death 1999-2018 on CDC WONDER Online Database, released in 2020.
 Accessed at http://wonder.cdc.gov/ucd-icd10.html on Jul 1, 2020.